-The importance of having an Information Officer in a company has never become so necessary than in the past year or so in South Africa.
+In the past year, it has become vital for companies to have an Information Officer.
 This period saw the coming into operation of the Protection of Personal Information Act 4 of 2013 (POPIA) and assenting to of the Cybercrimes Act 19 of 2020 by the President.

 In terms of POPIA, data processing entities (responsible parties) are required to adhere to the aforementioned conditions in their collection and processing of personal information and the Information Officer plays an important role in this respect.